-- Check all gear and replace if necessary. - Check thru hull fittings for cleanliness, damage and tightness. - Check prop installation and tightness. - Clean battery terminal posts with a wire brush or bronze wool.
-Install batteries, attach cables and tighten.
-Apply grease to post to exclude air and acid. - Check all wire connections for contact corrosion and tightness. - Check hull valves for easy operation and for condition of hose. - Check operation of bilge pumps in manual and automatic modes. - Check shower sump pump. - Check operation of all DC circuits if applicable. - Check the hose and lines on the fresh water system, install drain plug and close drain valves.
+- Check all gear and replace if necessary. - Check thru hull fittings for cleanliness, damage, and tightness. - Check prop installation and tightness. - Clean battery terminal posts with a wire brush or bronze wool.
+Install batteries, attach cables, and tighten.
+Apply grease to post to exclude air and acid. - Check all wire connections for contact corrosion and tightness. - Check hull valves for easy operation and for condition of hose. - Check operation of bilge pumps in manual and automatic modes. - Check shower sump pump. - Check operation of all AC (if applicable) and DC circuits. - Check the hose and lines on the fresh water system; install drain plug and close drain valves. - Perform maintenance on engines according to the manufacturer's manuals prior to returning them to service. - Check all engine and steering control cables and linkage for operation.
+Lubricate cables and linkage as necessary.